holepunchto/bare-node/README.md

 }
 ```

 This way your module is in full control of exactly which version of the builtin it wants to bind to in Bare.
-If you can, this is the best option as it provides the best of all worlds; Node.js compatible, but with full control of your dependencies.
+If you can, this is the best option as it provides the best of all worlds; Node.js compatible, but full control of your dependencies.

 Say goodbye to broken apps and modules due to Node.js core changes.